josekron/RpgExampleAndroid/README.md

 ======
 Player moves in 4 directions and incluye an animation sprite.
 Actually, animation sprite is the same for all directions.

-World Editor (Incomplete)
+Worldmap Editor (Incomplete)
 ============
-Include a world editor for facilitate the creation of maps.
-It´s incomplete and the buttons aren´t adapted to all smartphones.
+Include a worldmap editor for facilitate the creation of maps.
+It´s incomplete (non functional) and the buttons aren´t adapted to all smartphones.

 Screens
 =======